IAPC1994/spring-supermarket/README.md

 ## 📝 Description

 This is a REST API for managing supermarket branches, sales and products.
-It allows performing CRUD operations on products, including:
+It allows performing CRUD operations on all the entities, including:

 - Create
 - List all